Skullyian/Pokemon5e-items/readme.md

 ## Features

+**Warning**
+ * This module adds more damage types, hit dice, currencies and conditions to the base dnd5e system.
+These values are not available if the module is disabled.
+ * This module also changes the EXP to level requirements for all actors to match the P5e PHB values.
+**Warning**

  * Items with full descriptions, images, and limited automated functionality. (uses DynamicEffects)
  * Customizable Pokedex with colors representing each mainline game series and the Pokedex can actually be used to scan creatures!